-Suppose that that rank of $K$ is less than $n'$.
+Suppose that the rank of $K$ is less than $n'$.
 Then all $n' \times n'$ minors of $K$ are zero.
 It follows that every monomial term of the Taylor expansion of $\det(J)(cz)$ in $c$ has degree at least

-contradicting the definition of $d = \deg (\det(J)^{\low})$.
+contradicting the definition of $d = \deg ((\det(J))^{\low})$.
 Thus the rank of $K$ is at least $n'$. \end{proof}